Leave of Absence: What Is a Leave and How Does an Employee Apply?

 How to Ask for an Unpaid Leave of Absence

 You've learned what you need to know about an unpaid leave of absence from work and you've decided that you need to take one.
-This is how you can ask for an unpaid leave.
+This is how you can ask for unpaid leave.
+You will want to take these two steps to achieve an official unpaid leave of absence from work.

 The employer is going to have to make sure that your vital job components are covered by other employees during your absence.
 He will appreciate that you have kept him informed along the way so that he is not blindsided by your last minute request for an unpaid leave of absence.

 For example, your grandparent is dying and you are the designated estate administrator.
 Let your employer know that you will have this family obligation to deal with the estate when you realize that your grandparent is likely dying.
 Keeping your employer abreast of the turn of events is professional, respectful, and likely to signal positive messages about you as an employee.

 In a second example, you are fairly certain that you will want to remain home with your infant child for a period of time after your family medical leave benefits are used up.
-Your household has a second income so you can afford to take an unpaid leave.
+Your household has a second income so you can afford to take unpaid leave.
 Let the employer know as soon as you are considering the possibility.
 This is the professional way to approach an extended leave of absence.
+Employers appreciate when employees don't blindside them with a request for an unpaid leave of absence.

 Unpaid leaves of absence are not like an employee benefit such as negotiating a flexible schedule.
 To do that, you need the employer to see some benefit for the employer in granting your request.
-With an unpaid leave, you may find yourself in the position of having to ask for a leave even when taking a leave would not be your choice.
+With an unpaid leave, you may find yourself in the position of having to ask for leave even when taking leave would not be your choice.

 Know the state and international laws where you live.
 In some cases, your employer may not even have the right to refuse your request.